All Episodes

 Have you ever been tempted by that?

-You can call in and let me know, or have you ever had somebody who has tried to control you significantly.
+Or have you ever had somebody who has tried to control you significantly?

-I would say I was in a relationship where the woman was uh a little bit on the claustrophobic and controlly side.
+I would say I was in a relationship where the woman was a little bit on the claustrophobic and controlly side.

 None of that.

-That's not how it's gonna go.
+That's not how it's going to go.

 I don't.